 3. Alum Cave Trail

 For those looking for a more challenging hike, a trip on the Alum Cave Trail is something you need to experience!
-Along the 5 mile round-trip trail, you will see some amazing geological formations.
+Along the 5 mile round-trip trail in the Smoky Mountains, you will see some amazing geological formations.
 First, you will come to Arch Rock, which is a rock formation that was formed by the freezing and thawing of rock and erosion.
 You will then come to the Alum Cave Bluffs, which are over 80 feet tall.
 There is a nice shady area at the top where you can rest and enjoy a snack before traveling on to see Mt.
 LeConte!

 4. Spruce Flats Falls